Acquired non-inflammatory myopathy: Diet and Trauma Induced Myopathy

 Trauma to any muscle is also a common cause for acute ANIM.
 This is due to muscular contusions and partial or complete loss of function for affected muscle groups.

 Diagnosis

-A patient's history is one of the key factors in diagnosing acquired noninflammatory myopathy.
-The history is used not only to analyze the time frame with which the patient began to express symptoms, but to also see if the disease is within the patient's family's history, to check medication or drug use history, and to see if the patient has had any trauma due to illness or infection.
+A patient's history is one of the key factors in diagnosing acquired non-inflammatory myopathy.
+The history is used not only to analyze the time frame with which the patient began to express symptoms, but to also see if the disease is within the patient's family history, to check medication or drug use history, and to see if the patient has had any trauma due to illness or infection.
 Basic exams will test for where the muscle weakness is and how weak it is.
 This is performed by testing for proximal and distal muscle strength, as well as testing for any signs of neurogenic symptoms such as impaired sensation, deep tendon reflexes, and atrophy.

 If needed, more advanced equipment can be used to help determine whether a patient has ANIM.
 This includes: